phazelift/css.js/README.md

 ___
 #### Dependencies:

 I hope to finally remove most dependencies, making it preferably one file, way smaller.
+For now the total load is 33kb.

-For now, css.js extends xs.js, which includes words.js, which includes strings.js, which includes types.js.
+css.js extends xs.js, which includes words.js, which includes strings.js, which includes types.js.

 - types.js is a tiny custom type checker/enforcer.
 It's API can be found at: https://github.com/phazelift/types.js
 - strings.js is a string manipulation library.
 It's API can be found at: https://github.com/phazelift/strings.js
 - words.js is a toolbox for manipulating the words in a string.
 It's API can be found at: https://github.com/phazelift/words.js